Can you avoid inheritance tax?

-One of the simplest things you can do to avoid paying inheritance tax (IHT) is to spend or give away part of your wealth during your lifetime.
+One of the simplest things you can do to avoid paying inheritance tax (IHT) is to spend or give your money away during your lifetime.

 For more on tax-free gifts and PETs, see inheritance tax planning and tax-free gifts.